anishmss/bioinfo_intro_dlsu/chapters/basic_microbiology/hands_on_central_dogma.md

 Using these resources, report on the following questions.

-- How many genes does the human genome have ?
+- How many genes are there in the human genome ?
-- How big is the human transcriptome?
+- How many transcripts are there in the human transcriptome?
-- What are the different classes of RNA encoded in the human genome?
+- What are the different kinds/classes of RNA present in the human transcriptome ?
-- How many protein-coding genes are there?
+- How many protein-coding genes are there in the human genome?
-- How big is the human proteome?
+- How many proteins are there in the human proteome?
-- Plot the distribution of lengths of gene models.
+- Plot the distribution of lengths of genes.
 - Plot the distribution of the length of exons.
 - Plot the distribution of the length of introns.

 ## Greatest hits of the human genome
-The following interesting article, although maybe a bit outdated, compiled a list of the top 10 most studied genes in the human genome.
+Although maybe a bit outdated, {cite}`Dolgin2017-ua` compiled a list of the top 10 most studied genes in the human genome.
 Choose 3 out of the 10; and for each gene, answer the following questions.

 ### Questions